sillycowvalley/TTLSim/Documentation/Blinky/Blinky_Build_Plan.md

 **Instructions live:** BRK, RTI, SEI, CLI.

+**Panel:** the I flag LED (driven from IBAR through a spare '14 section), IRQ PEND and NMI PEND, and the IRQ / NMI buttons with their RC + '14 debounce and the IRQ-ack '74.
+The already-fitted VEC LED lights for the first time on the first BRK.

 **Bring-up order inside the stage — synchronous first:**
 1. **BRK** — software-triggered, zero async hazard.
 Verifies the whole vector path, dual-lane state push (PC+1, flags, BP, I, B=1), and handler entry at 0x0001.